 Lenders also pay close attention to your debt-to-income, or DTI ratio.
 Your DTI ratio is the sum of all of your monthly debts (including the new monthly mortgage payment) in relation to your gross monthly income.

 Generally, the higher your DTI ratio, the riskier you appear (on paper) to a lender — and the higher your interest rate will be.
 As a general rule of thumb, conventional lenders want to see your DTI ratio stay below 43 percent, but some loan programs will consider borrowers with a DTI ratio as high as 50 percent.

 As mortgage rates fall, your DTI ratio falls, too, because a lower rate will drop your monthly mortgage payment, which is included in your DTI ratio calculation.
 As a result, you could afford to buy more house, Selitto says.

 5. Origination costs (so lenders can keep the lights on)

 The final item on our list is not about the economy or the borrower but about lenders’ bottom lines.
-The cost of originating said mortgages.
-That includes tasks such as running a credit check, underwriting, a title search and the many other steps a lender must take to process a loan.
+The cost of originating mortgages includes tasks such as running a credit check, underwriting, a title search and the many other steps a lender must take to process a loan.

 In the fourth quarter of 2021, the cost to originate a mortgage rose to $9,470 per loan, up from $9,140 per loan the previous quarter, according to the Mortgage Bankers Association.
-That’s a steep increase over the production costs of $6,535 per loan that lenders averaged from 2008 to 2019.
+That’s a steep increase from average production costs of $6,758 per loan lenders averaged from 2008 through 2021.